Understanding and Utilizing Emotional Intelligence in the Workplace

 The project you were working on for months gets shelved.
-You could not complete your targets or fell flat on the face while trying to learn and execute something new.
+You could not complete your targets or fell flat on the face while learning and executing something new.
 Setbacks and failures like these are inevitable.

-When you have high emotional intelligence, you take every little bump in your road as a learning process and you grow and evolve with it.
+When you have high emotional intelligence, you take every little bump in your road as a learning process.
+You grow and evolve with it.

 Ways to Improve Emotional Intelligence in the Workplace

 Stop reacting and start responding more.
-Emotionally intelligent people know how to respond to a bad situation, conflicts or emotional outburst.
-They know how to stay calm and deal with a stressful situation without losing patience.
+Emotionally intelligent people know how to react to a bad situation, conflicts, or emotional outburst.
+They know how to stay calm and deal with the stressful situation without losing patience.

 You often meet unmotivated people who always find their way to misery and excuses.
-And then you come across people who are cheerful, happy and ready to tackle any difficult problems.
+And then you come across people who are cheerful, happy, and ready to tackle any complex problems.
 The second kind is people with high emotional intelligence.
-They are ready to face problems and give their best to solve them.
+They are prepared to face issues and give their best to solve them.
 They are always self-motivated and resilient.

 'The best skill I've developed and the one that's served me best as a founder, a CEO, and a marketer is empathy.
 Being able to put myself in the shoes of other people and imagine their pain, their problems, their workflows and speed bumps have been invaluable', says Rand Fishkin, founder of Moz.

 When you empathize with people, you build a connection and relate to them on a human level.
-Empathizing with others help you build respect and healthy relationships.
-People with high EI understands people from their frame of reference and possess this trait of keeping themselves in another’s position.
+Empathizing with others helps you build respect and healthy relationships.
+People with high EI understand people from their frame of reference and possess this trait of keeping themselves in another's position.